Key takeaways

 • The market includes the cars, parts, raw materials and infrastructure.
 There is broad participation from startups and newly public companies to the automotive giants making inroads in EVs.

-• Many parts of the EV market are still highly speculative and thus can be risky, so investors should conduct research to understand the risks.
+• Many parts of the EV market are still relatively speculative and investing involves market risk, so investors should conduct their own research in the EV market to understand the risks.

 When you hit the road, are you behind the wheel of an electric vehicle (EV)?
-Although EVs have been cruising American highways for nearly 20 years, the EV market has recently experienced a growth spurt.1 Global EV sales more than doubled from 2020 to 2021, marking a 108% increase.2 In 2022, the industry hit the milestone of 10 million EVs sold.3 S&P Global Mobility projects this trend will continue and that EV sales in the U.S. could account for 40% of total passenger car sales by 2030.4
+Although EVs have been cruising American highways for nearly 20 years, the EV market has recently experienced a growth spurt.1 Global EV sales grew significantly from 2022 to 2023, marking a 35% year-over-year increase.2 In Q1 2024, EV sales grew by 25% compared to Q1 2023.3 The International Energy Agency projects that this trend will continue and that EV sales in the U.S. could account for almost one fifth of total passenger car sales by 2035.4

-EV production has been boosted by the government and investors alike – President Joe Biden has set the goal that half of all vehicles sold in the U.S. by 2030 should be either fully electric or hybrid and companies invested nearly $85 billion into the EV industry in 2021 and 2022.5 As of 2022, there were more than 130,000 charging stations in the U.S., but if EV production ramps up at the rate desired by the Biden administration, there will be a pressing need for many more.
-The administration aims to build a network of 500,000 chargers by 2030.6
+EV production has been boosted by the government and investors alike – President Joe Biden had set the goal that half of all vehicles sold in the U.S. by 2030 be either fully electric or hybrid and companies invested nearly $85 billion into the EV industry in 2021 and 2022.5 As of 2022, there were more than 130,000 charging stations in the U.S., but if EV production ramps up as projected, there will be a pressing need for many more.
+The administration aimed to build a network of 500,000 chargers by 2030.6 As of February 2024, there were over 61,000 public EV charging stations across America, and that number is only expected to grow.7

 With all these factors in play, it’s easy to see why many investors are eager to learn about the EV market.